Force over Distance: Chapter 16

 “I’d say that’s a pretty safe bet,” Young said.
 “He seems to be able to see just about everything else.”

 “That has to be strange.”
-TJ left her pharmaceuticals on the table and came forward to stand next to Rush’s gurney.
+TJ left her pharmaceuticals on the table and came to stand next to Rush’s gurney.

 “It is,” Young confirmed.
 “Very.”